eRecht24/rechtstexte-sdk/README.md

     ];

     /**
-     * This function should be called if when push_uri is requested */ public function handleRequest()
+     * This function should be called when push_uri is requested */ public function handleRequest()
     {